nxskok/pasias/docs/16-ordinal-nominal-response.md

 (d) Fit a suitable multinomial model predicting food type from gender, size and lake.
-How you account for having `Frequency` as well?
+Does each row represent one alligator or more than one?
+If more than one, account for this in your modelling.

 Solution

+Each row of the tidy `gators` represents as many alligators as are in the `Frequency` column.
+That is, if you look at female small alligators in Lake George that ate mainly fish, there are three of those.
+<label for="tufte-mn-" class="margin-toggle">&#8853;</label><input type="checkbox" id="tufte-mn-" class="margin-toggle"><span class="marginnote">When you have variables that are categories, you might have more than one individual with exactly the same categories; on the other hand, if they had measured *Size* as, say, length in centimetres, it would have been very unlikely to get two alligators of exactly the same size.</span>
-The clue in the question is to remind you not to forget the `weights` piece, otherwise `multinom` will assume that you have *one* observation per line and not as many as the number in `Frequency`.
+This to remind you to include the `weights` piece, otherwise `multinom` will assume that you have *one* observation per line and not as many as the number in `Frequency`.

 *That* is the
 reason that `count` earlier would have been confusing: it would have told you how many *rows* contained each